Global Experiential Learning Fund

 Applications will be routed to unit leaders and deans who will sign verifying that they support the proposal.

-Priorities will be given to applications submitted by April 15th for the 22-23 academic year.
+Priorities will be given to applications submitted by April 15th for the following academic year.

 To submit your application, please click here.
 Select "Global Experiential Learning Fund" from the drop-down menu.